ProgrammerAL/code-updater/README.md

 - `run-code-updater.ps1`
   - PowerShell script that runs Code Updater one directory up in the tree, using the given `code-updater-config.json` file as config

 Feel free to use those files as a base, and modify them for your repositories as needed.
-For extra points, commit them to your repository too.
+For extra points, commit them to your repository to make it easy to use in the future.